ck2860/CapstoneProject/README.md

 python Tukey.py
 ```

-Note that if you use a different random seed for 1trial.py, the evaluation results may be different.
-It is because of reinforcement learning and strategies.
+>Note that if you use a different random seed for 1trial.py, the evaluation results may be different due to reinforcement learning and strategies.

 If you have any questions, please feel free to email me at ck2860@rit.edu.